 With the Alpha pageants of 2017 being crowned in the same year (remember the MU2016 edition happening in January 2017?), we can finally list down the 2017 rankings within the same year.

 Note that the Sashes&Scripts ranking is quite different from the Sash Factor ranking as we list down the overall achievements of the countries just like the Olympic medal tally from the conception of the 4 major pageants.
 The reason for this is simply because we believe that this is a marathon, not a sprint.

-Demi Leigh Nel-Peters’ win in Miss Universe only boosted South Africa to a 15th place overall behind Spain, Germany, Argentina and Finland.
-Indonesia’s first Miss International win care of Kevin Liliana places her country in the board to look out for…
+Demi Leigh Nel-Peters’ win in Miss Universe boosted South Africa only to a 15th place overall behind Spain, Germany, Argentina and Finland.
+Indonesia’s first Miss International win care of Kevin Liliana places her country in the board as a country to look out for…